agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ## Applying the POMDP agent model

 ### Two-arm, deterministic, IRL bandits
-To illustrate the POMDP agent in action, we implement a simplified variant of the Multi-arm Bandit Problem.
-In this variant, there are just two arms.
-Pulling an arm produces a *prize* (deterministically).
-The agent does not know initially the mapping from arms to prizes but can learn by trying the arms.
-In our concrete example, the first arm is known to have the prize "chocolate" and the second arm either has "champagne" or has no prize at all ("nothing").
-We refer to Bandit problems with prizes (e.g. chocolate) as "IRL Bandits" to distinguish them from the standard Bandit problems with numerical rewards (which are a special case).
+We apply the POMDP agent to a simplified variant of the Multi-arm Bandit Problem.
+In this variant, pulling an arm produces a *prize* deterministically.
+The agent begins with uncertainty about the mapping from arms to prizes and learns over time by trying the arms.
+In our concrete example, there are only two arms.
+The first arm is known to have the prize "chocolate" and the second arm either has "champagne" or has no prize at all ("nothing").
+We refer to Bandit problems with prizes (e.g. chocolate) as "IRL Bandits" to distinguish them from the standard Bandit problems with numerical rewards.

-In our implementation of this problem, we label the two arms with numbers in `[0,1]`, and use the same labels for the actions of pulling the arms.
-After taking action `0`, the agent transitions to a state with whatever prize is associated with `Arm0` (and gets to observe that prize).
-States contain properties for counting down the time (as before), as well as a `prize` property.
-States also contain the "latent" mapping from arms to prizes (called `armToPrize`) that determines how an agent transitions on pulling an arm.
+In our implementation of this problem, the two arms are labeled "0" and "1" respectively.
+The *action* of pulling `Arm0` is labeled "0" (and likewise for `Arm1`).
+After taking action `0`, the agent transitions to a state corresponding to the prize for `Arm0` and the gets to observe this prize.
+States are objects that contain properties for counting down the time (as in the MDP case), as well as a `prize` property.
+States also contain the *latent* mapping from arms to prizes (called `armToPrize`) that determines how an agent transitions on pulling an arm.
 The structure of this bandit problem is displayed in Figure 2 below.

 <img src="/assets/img/3c-irl-bandit.png" alt="diagram" style="width: 500px;"/>